EugenioUglov/StringManager-PHP/README.md

 # StringManager
-It makes easy to use string functions in php.<br>
+It makes easy to use string functions in PHP.<br>
 Each function has been created with one parameter as an object.
 Inside funcitons are comments with keys of object that can be used for declaring input values.

 <h2><b>How to use</b></h2>